Iran's Ahmadinejad seeks strategic axis with Egypt

 "There are those striving to prevent these two great countries from coming together despite the fact that the region's problems require this meeting, especially the Palestinian question," Ahmadinejad said.

-Egypt's foreign minister played down the significance of the visit, telling Reuters the Iranian leader was in Cairo chiefly for the Islamic summit beginning on Wednesday, "so it's just a normal procedure.
+Egypt's foreign minister played down the significance of the visit, telling Reuters the Iranian leader, one of several heads of state to get the red-carpet treatment, was in Cairo chiefly for the Islamic summit beginning on Wednesday, "so it's just a normal procedure.
 That's all."

 He had earlier reassured Gulf Arab countries that Egypt would not sacrifice their security.